VernierST/godirect-examples/python/readme.md

   - If running an example with a USB connection, then connect the device via USB.
 - Run the Python example.
 (If you are using IDLE, click on “Run Module” from the Run menu.)

-## VPython and Web VPython Examples
+## VPython Examples

-Before diving in to the getting started examples, note that there are folders with other examples.
+Before diving in to the "getting_started.." examples, go back to the downloaded files and note that there are folders with other examples.
 Specifically, we have created support for combining Go Direct sensors with VPython.
-Talk about Web VPython
-Link to the VPython getting started readme doc.
+The VPython examples, as well as the [Getting Started with Vernier Go Direct® Sensors and VPython](https://github.com/VernierST/godirect-examples/tree/main/python/vpython_examples) manual are located in the /vpython_examples/ folder.

 ## About the gdx Module

 The getting started examples demonstrate how to collect data from the sensors of a Go Direct device.
-Notice at the very top of the getting started examples that we do not `import godirect`.
-Instead, the import is for a module named `gdx`.
+Notice at the very top of the getting started examples the import is for a module named `gdx`.

 ```python
 from gdx import gdx